Risingson/eveeyedocs/docs/data/sector.md

 Colors sectors after npc-kills within that solarsystem/region.

 **Recent NPC kill Delta**<br>
 The NPC Delta sector color gets brighter at higher numbers of NPCs destroyed in that solarsystem.
 Check the legend for a color explanation.
-So white color means ratting just started, green means recently started, blue ongoing and red means ratting is stopping.
+So white color means ratting just started, green means recently started, blue ongoing and red means ratters are stopping.
 Not shown in high-sec systems.

 **Recent/24h jumps**<br>